Recent discoveries at Stonehenge - a post AGM online talk by Prof. M. Parker-Pearson

 The Zoom link will be sent a week in advamce to RSG members.
 If you are a SyAS member you can join RSG for free - just click on the membership tab and follow instructions to join RSG.

-Following on from the RSG Surrey Rural Settlement Project, a sub-group took on the challenge of identifying possible Roman roads in the Ewhurst area.
-Chris Gibson will tell us about the research and fieldwork undertaken, and the results which have been achieved.
+Following on from the RSG Surrey Rural Settlement Project, a sub-group took on the challenge of identifying possible Roman roads in the Ewhurst area together with related settlement evidence.
+Chris Gibson will tell us about the research and fieldwork undertaken, together with archaeological issues along the way.

 The Zoom link will be sent a week in advamce to RSG members.
 If you are a SyAS member you can join RSG for free - just click on the membership tab and follow instructions to join RSG.